 It’s said that Roman blinds were devised to keep homes dust-free after construction was started on the Colosseum in Rome, over 2 000 years ago.

-Cloth curtains were no match for the volumes of dust released during the grinding of stone for the construction of the Colosseum.
-As a potential solution, someone devised a window covering made of lightweight strips of fabric – the Roman blind.
+Cloth curtains were no match for the volumes of dust released during the grinding of stone for the building of the Colosseum.

 Roman blinds provided a simple solution to a common problem, and their use quickly spread throughout the Roman Empire.
-As well as keeping out dust, they helped keep homes cool in the hot Mediterranean summer.
+As well as screening out dust, they helped keep homes cool in the hot Mediterranean summer.

-Evolution of the Roman blinds
+Evolution of Roman blinds

 Use in modern homes